 Even for many families who have been homeschooling since their kids were young, the prospect of homeschooling high school can seem daunting.
-It is a lot to be responsible for geometry, chemistry lab, SATs, and preparation for college admissions.
+It is a lot to be responsible for geometry, chemistry lab, SATs, preparation for college requirements, and all the rest.
 But, as many homeschoolers discover, sticking it out through high school can offer great academic benefits.

 Specialization and Depth

 Homeschooling high school allows your student to delve deeply into areas of interest.
 Homeschooling teens have the time to become highly skilled in what interests them.
 Whether that’s a foreign language, creative writing, mathematics, auto repair, or violin, this specialization can offer a number of benefits.
 One of the challenges of adolescence for some is the strong drive to grow up and be seen as adult-like.
 Specialization can channel that energy into a beneficial direction and help kids mature in ways that are safe and positive.
 People who develop their talents tend to be happier people.
 Exploring topics in depth while in high school can give a head start on career planning.
 Also, students who have developed their talents are better positioned for college admissions and scholarships.